-But most websites don’t do this very well — if at all.
+But most websites and marketing materials don’t do this very well — if at all.
 Because, in reality, it’s far from simple.
 And, for most people, the process is anything but intuitive.

-That’s why so many websites come across as either too bland or too salesy.
+That’s why so much marketing come across as either too bland or too salesy.

 You can’t hit a target if you don’t know where it is

-To grab attention, hold onto it, and persuade people to take action, your website needs to have a focused message.
+To grab attention, hold onto it, and persuade people to take action, your marketing needs to have a focused message.
 One that’s targeted with pinpoint accuracy.

 The TARGET of your message is your ideal customer.
 The FOCUS should be what your ideal customer wants — hopefully something you can provide in spades.

 So, before you get started, be specific about WHO your ideal customer is and WHAT they want.
 Then you’ll be able to use your copy to meet them where they are (psychologically speaking) and they’re going to love it!

-It seems obvious, but few websites do it.
-Most fall at the first hurdle by banging on about how brilliant THEY are, rather than joining in with the dialogue that’s already going on in their visitors’ heads.
+It seems obvious, but few businesses do it.
+Most fall at the first hurdle by banging on about how brilliant THEY are, rather than joining in with the dialogue that’s already going on in their customers’ heads.

 Are you ready for some good news?

-If you can be clear about who your ideal customer is and what they want, your web copy can be a powerfully creative vehicle.
-One that also provides visitors with full information about your product or service and all its benefits, while making it clear whether it’s the right product or service for them.
+If you can be clear about who your ideal customer is and what they want, your copy can be a powerfully creative vehicle.
+One that also provides customers and clients with full information about your product or service and all its benefits, while making it clear whether it’s the right product or service for them.